Defunctionalize/record-linking-challenge/README.rst

 Installation
 ------------

 The standalone JAR is in the repo in ``/target``.
-Clone the repo and run -
+Clone the repo (or just download/extract the jar from the zip) and run -

 ``java -jar path/to/standalone-file.jar <desired_result_file_name> <desired_secondary_file_name>``